sashakoshka/m4kc/README.md

 There is a forum thread for this project [here](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/3081789-minecraft-4k-c-rewrite)

-I will be uploading binaries [here](https://holanet.xyz/soft/m4kc/)
+~~I will be uploading binaries [here](https://holanet.xyz/soft/m4kc/)~~

+[Holanet](https://holanet.xyz) was recently migrated to the [hlhv architecture](https://github.com/hlhv).
+The software page has not been migrated yet.
+For now, binaries will be uploaded to the releases section on GitHub.

 ## FAQ